The organizers of the Kreft Juried Exhibition are soliciting applications from glass artists.

 - The Renaissance man or woman who recognizes a good opportunity when he or she sees one!

-If you’re in the southeastern Michigan area and love glass, you should check out the exhibit going on at Habatat Galleries in Royal Oak!
+If you’re in the southeastern Michigan area and love glass, you should check out the upcoming exhibit at Habatat Galleries in Royal Oak!

 More information can be found here.

 Are you interested in blowing glass, but concerned about investing in regular 8-week studio classes?
 Come and get a taste of what it’s like by enrolling in one or more of our Ann Arbor Rec & Ed classes!